Lauraevelynnn/IFMSANL_International_Database/README.md

 - Two sheets provided: internal version for data processing and regular version for public view.
 - Customize as needed; the regular version is preformatted for IFMSA-NL use.
 - You can find it [here:](https://drive.google.com/drive/folders/1PtnCCO9G2ouEJ_F30BNIOzhu37pgPJbn?usp=share_link)

+**Behavior:**
+- The program marks emails as read after processing, ensuring it only handles unread emails.
+You can modify this behavior, but it may compromise functionality.

+**Known Issues and Fixes:**
+- WhatsApp Database Error:
+    - Occurs due to attempting to type a message before it's loaded.
+Solution: Extend load time, you can do this in the config
+- PDFs Missing Images:
+    - Currently under investigation and being addressed.
+- Incorrect Deadline Selection:
+    - The program attempts to extract deadlines from email subjects, but this can fail.
+In such cases, AI is relied upon, which may not always be accurate.

 **Note:** Currently, the program supports WhatsApp only.
 Efforts are underway to integrate Telegram as well.